 What airlines fly to Malta?

-For a small country, there are many airlines that frequently fly to Luqa international airport, which is Malta’s main airport.
+For a small country, there are many airlines that frequently fly to Luqa International Airport (MLA), which is Malta’s main airport.
 The airlines that fly to Malta are Air Malta, the national carrier, which has many direct routes to other destinations, including Catania in Sicily and London Gatwick and Southend airport in the UK.
 Other airlines that fly to Malta are Lufthansa, Air Serbia, Alitalia, Emirates, Turkish Airlines, Ryanair, Easyjet, Air Baltic, British Airways, Ryanair and Air France.

 You cannot fly domestically within Malta so be prepared to know how far you need to travel by other means of transport to where you need to go.

 The Maltese love their food and take pride in the way they cook it.
 A lot of the fruit and vegetables are mainly grown iin season due to the Mediterranean climate which makes the local produce so much more enjoyable.
 For instance, the watermelons in the Summer are delicious and so juicy.

 The local traditional dish of Malta is Rabbit and to enjoy a real hearty taste of the Maltese cuisine, I recommend eating at Gululu restaurant in Saint Julian’s Bay, which overlooks the boats in the bay.